haiya1994/BERE/README.md

 # BERE
-Implementation of the paper [BERE: A novel machine learning framework for accurate biomedical entity relation extraction].
+Implementation of the paper [A novel machine learning framework for automated biomedical relation extraction from large-scale literature repositories](https://www.nature.com/articles/s42256-020-0189-y).

 ## Environments
 Tested on a linux server with GeForce GTX 1080 and the running environment is as follows: